civicrm/civicrm-dev-docs/docs/theme.md

    is different.
 For example, a Drupal module named `foobar` would have the extension-key `drupal.foobar`.
 (These prefixes are not frequently used;
    we may encounter bugs when using different prefixes.
 Patchwelcome.)
- * __Exclude `bootstrap.css`__: If the the CMS theme already loads a copy of `bootstrap.css` through the CMS, then it may be redundant to load a copy of `bootstrap.css` through Civi's theming layer.
-See the section below, "Advanced: excludes".
+ * __Exclude Files__: If the the CMS theme already loads a copy of `bootstrap.css` through the CMS, then it may be redundant to load a copy of `bootstrap.css` through Civi's theming layer.
+See the section below, "_Advanced: `excludes`_".
- * __Define a callback__:  When loading a CSS file such as `civicrm.css`, the default loader tries to read it from the extension.
-However, if your package has a different file structure (or if there's a bug in locating your package's folder), you can define a custom callback function.
-See the secion below, "Advanced: url_callback".
+ * __Define a callback__:  When loading a CSS file such as `civicrm.css`, the default loader tries to read it from your package.
+However, if your package has a different file structure (or if there's a bug in locating your package's folder), you should define a custom callback function.
+See the section below, "_Advanced: `url_callback`_".

 # Packaging: Legacy